ukmda/ukmda-dataprocessing/archive/utils/README.md

 ## Used by the Batch
 * cleanupDeletedTrajs.sh - checks for and removes any logically-deleted trajectories eg duplicates
-* getCostmetrics.sh - extract costs data from AWS and push to the website
 * loadMatchCsvMDB.sh - loads the match data into MariaDB
 * loadSingleCsvMDB.sh - loads the single-station data into MariaDB
 * loadBrightCsvMDB.sh - loads brightness data into MariaDB